 Our lead cNeT programs (product candidate ATL001) are currently in two ongoing Phase I/IIa clinical trials for the treatment of advanced NSCLC and metastatic or recurrent melanoma.
 Our Phase I/IIa clinical trials will evaluate safety and tolerability of these programs as a monotherapy with the option for investigation of cNeT in combination with a PD-1 inhibitor.
 The trials will also evaluate, among other measures, change from baseline in tumor size, response rate and duration of response.
-We expect to receive further interim data from both clinical trials in the second half of 2022.
+We expect to receive further patient data from both clinical trials through 2023 and 2024.